Automation Case Studies

 Being among the first RPA adopters in Sri Lanka and having built its entire RPA ecosystem internally, MAS Holdings narrates one of the very few successfully self-sufficient journeys in RPA.

-“Since we started our RPA journey, UiPath has been saving us around 1000 man-days per month across the business apart from the pinpoint accuracy and on-time deliveries that resulted following its implementation.
+“Since we started our RPA journey, UiPath has been saving us around 1000 labor-days per month across the business apart from the pinpoint accuracy and on-time deliveries that resulted following its implementation.
 This has helped us save costs as well as utilize our manpower productively by re-allocating team members to more value adding processes,” explained Peiris.

 Some examples of critical processes where process efficiency gains have created tangible business value:

 PO creation is a very critical process for the company that demands high accuracy and on-time delivery.
 If the PO doesn't go out on time, the goods delivery is delayed, leading to backend capacity getting idle and productivity loss.
-The UiPath Robot helped deliver around 2,500 man-days of savings while achieving on-time delivery and highest accuracy.
+The UiPath Robot helped deliver around 2,500 labor-days of savings while achieving on-time delivery and highest accuracy.

 Automation of the process has resulted in significantly improving the lead-time and speeding up the delivery of Advanced Shipping Notes (ASNs), enabling meeting of delivery timelines.
 Today, within a short timeframe of 1–2 hours, it is able to send 20–50 ASNs, with the three employees earlier involved with the documentation now engaged in more productive tasks.